2026 FIBA Women's Basketball World Cup qualification

-The 2026 FIBA Women's Basketball World Cup qualification process will determine the 16 that will qualify for the 2026 FIBA Women's Basketball World Cup.
-As hosts, Germany will receive automatic qualification for the tournament.
+The 2026 FIBA Women's Basketball World Cup qualification process determined the 16 that will qualify for the 2026 FIBA Women's Basketball World Cup.
+As hosts, Germany received automatic qualification for the tournament.

 Format

-There will be two parts.
-16 teams will play a pre-qualifying tournament with the two winners qualifying for the qualifying tournament.
-The final qualifying part will include 24 teams.
-Germany, as host, and each winner of the continental championship will qualify.
-All other teams play in a qualifying tournament after finishing as the top teams during their regional tournament.
-A total of 22 teams will be playing in those qualifying tournaments for the remaining eleven spots.
+There were two parts.
+16 teams played a pre-qualifying tournament with the two winners qualifying for the qualifying tournament.
+The final qualifying part included 24 teams.
+Germany, as host, and each winner of the continental championship qualified.
+All other teams played in a qualifying tournament after finishing as the top teams during their regional tournament.
+A total of 22 teams were playing in those qualifying tournaments for the remaining eleven spots.